 I guess as a kid, I just let it cool off a bit!

-Once it reached 150°F, I added the vanilla extract and pecans.
-I stirred the mixture constantly with a wooden spoon until it began to thicken and lose some of its gloss.
+- I stirred the mixture constantly with a wooden spoon until it thickened and lost some of its gloss.
 This took several more minutes.

-- Once the mixture started to lose some of its gloss, I used a 1 ½-inch ice cream scoop to drop individual portions of the pralines onto parchment lined baking sheets.
+- Once the mixture started losing some of its gloss, I used a one ยฝ-inch ice cream scoop to drop portions of the pralines onto parchment-lined baking sheets.
 I had to move quickly here because the candy continued to thicken.

-I set the baking sheets aside to allow the candy to thoroughly cool and harden.
+I set the baking sheets aside to allow the candy to cool and harden thoroughly.
 The result was 3-dozen delicious Pralines.
 Yum!

 Frequently Asked Questions

-While pralines and toffee are made in a similar fashion, they are not the same because they are cooked to different temperatures.
-Pralines have a soft, creamy texture while toffee is hard.
+While pralines and toffee are made similarly, they are not the same because they are cooked at different temperatures.
+Pralines have a soft, creamy texture, while toffee is hard.

 You can store pralines in an airtight container for up to a week.

-The soft ball stage, reached at 236°F, occurs when a small amount of the candy mixture forms a soft ball when dropped in cold water.
+The soft ball stage reaches 236ยฐF and occurs when a small amount of the candy mixture forms a soft ball when dropped in cold water.

 If you’d like to try another variation of this recipe, check out my Pecan Praline Morsels.